aws-samples/aws-health-events-insight/README.md

 `AWS::QuickSight::RefreshSchedule` doesn't exist in certain regions such as us-west-1, ca-central-1 etc. You can comment out `AWSHealthEventQSDataSetRefresh` section in ![AWSHealthEventQSDataSet.yaml](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/AWSHealthModule/cfnTemplates/AWSHealthEventQSDataSet.yaml) and setup refresh schedule from QuickSight console.

-**"Resource handler returned message: Insufficient permissions to execute the query.
-Insufficient Lake Formation permission(s) on awshealthevent," follow these steps to resolve the issue:**
+**Resource handler returned message: Insufficient permissions to execute the query.
+Insufficient Lake Formation permission(s) on awshealthevent**

 1. Navigate to Lakeformation and go to the "Permissions" tab.
 2. Under "Data Lake Permissions," select "Grant."